apache/ignite/modules/platforms/python/docs/readme.rst

 $ git clone git@github.com:nobitlost/ignite.git
 $ git checkout ignite-7782
 $ cd ignite/modules/platforms/python
+$ pip install -e .

+This will install the repository version of `pyignite` into your environment in so-called “develop” or “editable” mode.
+You may read more about `editable installs`_ in the `pip` manual.

-Then run through the contents of `requirements` folder to install the necessary prerequisites into your working Python environment using
+Then run through the contents of `requirements` folder to install the the additional requirements into your working Python environment using

 ::

-$ pip install -r requirements/install.txt
+$ pip install -r requirements/<your task>.txt

 You may also want to consult the `setuptools`_ manual about using `setup.py`.